 In a firm commitment underwriting, the issuer already knows, at the time the registration statement becomes effective how much money it is going to receive from the offering.
-Ususally, firm commitment underwriting are only done for higher qualify companies or where the investment bank as obtained indications of interest which reflect that it will be able to resell the shares that it is purchasing from the issuer.
+Usually, firm commitment underwriting is only done for higher quality companies or where the investment bank as obtained indications of interest, which reflect that it will be able to resell the shares that it is purchasing from the issuer.

 In this type of offering, investment bankers, acting as agents, agree to do their best to sell an issue to the public.
 Instead of buying the securities outright, these agents have an option to buy and an authority to sell the securities.
 Depending on the contract, the agents exercise their option and buy enough shares to cover their sales to clients, or they cancel the incompletely sold issue altogether and forego the fee.
 Best efforts deals entail risks and delays from the issuer’s standpoint.
 For the most part, the best efforts deals that are seen today are handled by firms specializing in the more speculative securities of new and unseasoned companies.